fischer-hub/annas.koplugin/README.md

 Big thanks and credits to the devs of the [KOReader Zlibrary plugin](https://github.com/ZlibraryKO/zlibrary.koplugin) which inspired a huge amount of the frontend code and UI for my plugin and to the devs of [KindleFetch](https://github.com/justrals/KindleFetch) which inspired much of my webscraping 'backend' code.
 Without these projects the plugin would probably not run at all yet lol.

+The plugin was tested on KOReader installed on a Kindle Paperwhite 11th generation.

 ## Installation

 1. Download the latest release.